-The Santa Pancha vein system has become the primary source for underground exploitation of ore.
+The Santa Pancha vein system is the primary source for underground exploitation of ore.
 Access for underground mining at Santa Pancha is provided for by a ramp system that branches at the 90 metre level into both north and central ramps.
 The deepest level of the mine is at approximately 170 metres below surface.
-Two raises support the mine ventilation system and also one of them serves as an emergency escapeway.
+Two raises support the mine ventilation system and one of them also serves as an emergency escapeway.
 Future mining at Santa Pancha will require deepening the mine and expanding the mine along strike.
 Dewatering is a critical component of mining at Santa Pancha and pumps are currently working in two of the existing shafts to ensure that water levels are maintained at safe levels below the deepest workings.
 Continued deep development in Santa Pancha and improvements in this dewatering system represent a significant portion of the capital estimate for the next few years.

 The Limon Mine mill is a nominal 1,000 tonnes per day CIP gold recovery plant.
-The mill through-put capacity increased to 1,200 tonnes per day in 2013 due to ongoing improvements made to the mill, and is currently operating at a through-put capacity of 1,375 tonnes per day.
+The mill through-put capacity increased to 1,200 tonnes per day in 2013 due to ongoing improvements made to the mill, and is currently operating at a through-put capacity of 1,339 tonnes per day.
 Run of mine ore is hauled by truck from small open pits (which are located within a radius between one and five kilometres from the process plant) and the Santa Pancha Mine (six kilometres from the process plant).
 Ore is stockpiled in front of the primary crusher or dumped directly into the 36-tonne capacity dump hopper feeding the jaw crusher.
 This stockpile is used to blend the various ore sources to maintain a consistent grade in the mill feed.
+The mill averages 92% gold recovery.

-We reported gold production of 58,191 ounces in 2013.
-Production from the Limon Mine for 2013 and for each of the five previous years is as follows (including January 1, 2008 to March 25, 2009, which was prior to our acquisition of Limon Mine):
+We reported gold production of 48,045 ounces in 2014.
+Production from the Limon Mine for 2014 and for each of the five previous years is as follows:

-Units 2013 2012 2011 2010 2009 2008 Mill Feed ('000 t) 445 397 381 343.0 260.5 289.0 Head Grade (g/t gold) 4.46 4.2 4.1 4.2 4.4 4.9 Recovery (%) 91.42 91.19 90.0 88.7 86.0 84.9 Gold Recovered (oz) 58,191 48,950 45,037 40,126 31,464 33,880
+Units 2014 2013 2012 2011 2010

+Mill Feed ('000 t) 482 445 397 381 343

+Head Grade (g/t gold ) 3.38 4.46 4.2 4.1 4.2

+Recovery (%) 91.6 91.42 91.19 90.0 88.7

+Gold Recovered (oz) 48,045 58,191 48,950 45,037 40,126

-For 2014, the Limon Mine is projected to produce approximately 62,000 to 70,000 ounces of gold at operating cash costs of approximately \$650 to \$675 per ounce.
-The increase in budgeted gold production in 2014 over 2013 is the result of delivering higher grade ore primarily from the Santa Pancha underground and Veta Nueva open pit to the mill and improved through-put and recovery at the process plant by expanding the leach tank capacity.
+For 2015, the Limon Mine is projected to produce approximately 55,000 to 65,000 ounces of gold at operating cash costs of approximately \$680 to \$710 per ounce.
+The increase in budgeted gold production in 2015 over 2014 is the result of a return to normalized levels following the installation delays for a dewatering system that limited the access to higher grade ores in 2014.